Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Battle of intelligence

 (Image credit: Nicholas Sutrich / Android Central)

-The iPhone 16 Pro Max is easily the finest mobile hardware Apple has produced, and if you’re in the ecosystem and have been waiting for it to upgrade from an older iPhone, then chances are you’ve already pre-booked it and are already using it.
-For the rest who don’t really have a platform preference and just want the best phone above $1,000, I’d put my money on the Pixel 9 Pro XL.
-Now before you sound off in the comments saying “Android Central chose an Android phone as the winner over an iPhone, big surprise!”, hear me out.
+The iPhone 16 Pro Max is easily Apple's finest mobile hardware.
+If you’re in the ecosystem and have been waiting for it to upgrade from an older iPhone, chances are you’ve already pre-booked and used it.
+For the rest who don’t have a platform preference and want the best phone above $1,000, I’d put my money on the Pixel 9 Pro XL.
+Now, before you sound off in the comments saying, “Android Central chose an Android phone as the winner over an iPhone, big surprise!” hear me out.

-I fully concede that the iPhone 16 Pro Max will decimate the Pixel in tasks like gaming and it is superior for any kind of video work (as iPhones generally tend to be).
-But other than the new SoC, camera button, and new ultrawide sensor, it’s not too different from the 15 Pro Max, which should start seeing big discounts soon as Apple has officially discontinued it from its online store.
-This older model should be able to run Apple Intelligence just as well, whenever this feature does drop.
+I fully concede that the iPhone 16 Pro Max will decimate the Pixel in tasks like gaming, and it is superior for any video work (as iPhones generally tend to be).
+However, besides the new SoC, camera button, and ultrawide sensor, it’s not too different from the 15 Pro Max, which should start seeing big discounts soon as Apple officially discontinued it from its online store.
+This older model should be able to run Apple Intelligence just as well whenever this feature drops.

 Apple Visual Intelligence on iPhone 16 Pro